vanilla/garden-cli/README.md

 If you want to migrate an older Garden CLI application to a CliApplication then you want to do the following:

-1. Replace your instantiation of the `Cli` class with an instantiation of `CliApplication`.
+1. Replace your use of the `Cli` class with `CliApplication`.
 The `CliApplication` is a subclass of the main `Cli` class.
 So if you have an application that uses the `Cli` class then you can just replace your instance to the `CliApplication` and use your old code.

 2. Override the `CliApplication::dispatchInternal()` method and move your switch statement or whatever there.
-Make sure to call `parent::dispatchInternal()` after your code.
+Make sure to call `parent::dispatchInternal()` after your code, usually as the default of your switch.

 3. Replace your call to `$cli->parse($argv)` with a call to `$cli->main($argv)`.
 This will parse the arguments and dispatch to your `dispatchInternal()` method.

-4. Now you can start replacing some of your boilerplate with calls to the time saving methods listed in this section.
-You can leave your old boilerplate the as is and just use the `CliApplication` helpers for new code or whatever.
+4. Now you can start replacing some of your boilerplate with calls to the `CliApplication` specific methods.
+You can leave your old boilerplate as is and just use the `CliApplication` helpers for new code if you'd like.

 ## Logging